Covert Action and U.S. National Security Policy

 Building on a foundational understanding of the Executive branch of government, the mechanisms available to develop and implement national security policies, and the capabilities of the CIA, this course will examine why presidents choose to implement their policies through covert means, what benefits and hazards accompany that choice, and the mixed historical record of U.S covert action programs.
 In addition to evaluating why and how covert action is engaged as an instrument of U.S power, the course will review Executive and Legislative mechanisms for supervision and oversight of covert action operations, as well as the moral and ethical dilemmas encountered in such programs.
 Through lectures, readings, and class discussions, students will become familiar with significant covert action activities in U.S. history.
 The course will include at least one example of a covert influence program undertaken by a foreign government.

 In addition to traditional texts and journal articles, students will be exposed to primary public policy sources including statutes, executive orders, presidential directives, and declassified records related to U.S. intelligence.
 Intelligence and national security debates touching on covert action (…that are certain to arise during the semester) will be integrated into the class.
 Students will be expected to post a comment on each week’s assigned readings prior to class, to join in class discussions on the readings, to review a book related to covert action that is not already on the syllabus, and to prepare a research paper that evaluates a historical covert action program not studied in class.
 Toward the close of the semester, students will participate in a role-playing exercise centered on preparing a notional presidential order or “finding” authorizing a new covert program.
-Seminar participants will have the opportunity to engage current and former senior intelligence officials who visit Austin in connection with Intelligence Studies Project events.
+Seminar participants will have the opportunity to engage current and former senior intelligence officials who visit Austin (virtually, if not in-person) in connection with Intelligence Studies Project events.

 The topic of covert action was for many decades impractical to approach in an appropriately factual, rigorous, and balanced manner because of the secrecy that surrounds these government programs.
 There is now a sufficiently rich factual record on which to debate and shape judgments about the legality, efficacy, and long-term impact of U.S. covert programs from the modern era.
 Students will be exposed to many of these materials and invited to reach their own conclusions about this unique policy tool.